SDC-Team-LastMinute/CarND-Capstone/README.md

 It should be noted that the simulator version 1.3 seems to have much lower noise from the sensors, but the low pass filter above works for this version also.

 ##### Throttle PID Controller
+The throttle is controlled using a PID system:
+The desired speed / throttle input was modelled with a Transfer Function and is given by: 0.0106 / s^2 + 0.309* s + 0.0006874
+The transfer function was used in a feedback control analysis to determine the best coefficients for the PID system as follows:
+  * kP = 0.724
+  * kI = 0.002036
+  * kD = 0.0

 ##### Steering Controller
+The steering is controlled with a project supplied yaw controller python file that initializes with properties of the car including the wheel base, steering ratio, and minimum and maximum steering angles and accelerations.
+This controller is similar to a direct proportional control where the steering angle is adjusted according to the difference between the desired angle and the current steering angle.

 ##### Braking Controller
+The braking controller is expected to be in units of Torque (Nm).
+The controller will engage the brake only if the throttle is below a minimum threshold (here 0.1) and the desired velocity is lower than the current velocity.
+This prevents the brakes from being applied at the same time as the throttle which may cause adverse driving behaviour and unnecessary wear on the brake pads.

+The braking force required was calculated using Newtons second law; by using the known weight of the vehicle, added to the amount of fuel in the gas tank (converted to kg), and multiplied by the desired deceleration.

+The braking torque was then calculated as the braking force multiplied by the wheel radius.
+This braking torque must be positive and was transmitted as a braking command to the vehicle actuators.

+Performance of the braking and acceleration limits could be further tuned in the future.
+It is likely that all controllers would need to be tuned for the Udacity Self Driving Car - Carla, as the simulator parameters may not reflect reality.

 #### Traffic Light Detection